PPE: The Last Line of Defense

 Bare feet, sandals and open toed shoes are not permitted while working in UVM laboratories.
 There is often the potential for an exposure to chemical and physical hazards.
 Wear substantial shoes that can provide protection from heavy objects falling or rolling on to your toes or from an object piercing your feet from below.
 Shoes with open backs are allowed at the discretion of the Supervisor.

-Respirators are used to eliminate hazards such as dusts, fogs, fumes, mists, gases, smoke, sprays and vapors.
-A hazard assessment must be completed for those working in environments with these types of hazards.
+Respirators are used to protect the user from airborne hazards such as dusts, fogs, fumes, mists, gases, smoke, sprays and vapors.

-Fit testing takes place at TCO's facility in Fort Ethan Allen in Colchester.
+If fit testing is required, it takes place at TCO's facility in Fort Ethan Allen in Colchester.
 There is a CCTA bus that goes to the TCO facility.
 Take CCTA Bus #2 from the Fletcher Allen Health Care oval; it drops you off near their front door.

 Hearing loss is a common workplace injury.
 It is often ignored because it happens gradually over a period of time.
 Ear plugs or ear muffs offer the most protection.
 Ear protection receives a Noise Reduction Rating (NRR).
 This is the measurment, in decibels, of how well a hearing protector reduces noise as specified by the EPA.